 When my toddler pulled Smith’s book off the shelf a few months ago and handed it to me, God unfolded this experiment in my mind, a way to finally begin to embrace God as Mother in my personal prayer life.
 I would put down my masculine Bible for a few months and read devotional literature that used feminine pronouns and metaphors for God.
 And I would journal about my own experiences as a mother and a woman.
 I would see what would happen to the God image in my mind: could I really embrace God as Mother, and not only Man Upstairs?
 And what difference would it make?
 Would I become less Christian?

 Honestly, that last question is in there for some of you.
 Paul Smith had already convinced me there was nothing to worry about.
 Feminine names and metaphors abound for God in the Bible, especially the Old Testament (e.g. Deut.
 32:18; Jer.
 31:20; Is.
 42:13,14; Is.
 46:3, 4; Is.
 66:12-14; Job 38:8, 9, 28-29).
 Mother is a much more common metaphor than some other culturally favored ones.
-For example, Lily of the Valley was used only once in the Song of Solomon, and is now happily applied to Jesus (Song of Solomon 2:1).
+For example, Lily of the Valley was used only once in the Song of Solomon, and Christians now happily applied this metaphor to Jesus (Song of Solomon 2:1).
 Yet Jesus compared himself to a mother hen, longing to gather her chicks under-wing (Luke 13:34).

 So, there was no risk here of offending God–just more to learn about myself as a mother and daughter, about Mother God, and about my faith.